wp-plugins/paypal-responder/readme.txt

 *	Helpful tags available to use in auto-responder template
 *	Use default PayPal 'buy now' button or upload a png button of your own

+= Pro Version Available =

+[Get Pro Version](http://enigmaplugins.com/plugins/paypal-responder-pro/) if you need the following advanced features:

+*	Attach a file to responder (simple digital delivery of your product)
+*	Unlimited responder templates (so you can use a different email responder for each different product)

 == Installation ==

 1. Upload the `paypal-responder` folder to the `/wp-content/plugins/` directory